fningtian/scRNAseq-workflow-lung-immunity/README.md

 ![Graphical abstract](graphical_abstract/scRNAseq_lung.png)

-*Graphical representation created by Funing Tian*
+*Graphical abstract © Funing Tian, 2025.
+Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).*

 ## Workflow Description
 Cells were processed for scRNAseq on a Chromium X system provided by 10XGenomics.
 Libraries include 1) gene expression and hashtag, and 2) gene expression and antibody capture.